-Important as it may be, the main point here - that ideas belong to the innermost nature of the world as it is given to us in daily experience and as we investigate it scientifically - seems extraordinarily difficult for us moderns to take hold of.
-Perhaps we await only a soul-shaking snap of the fingers to awaken us from our trance and enable us to see what will then be painfully obvious: if we, with our human thinking, can make sense of the world, it is because the world itself is in the business of making sense.
-And yet the fact that thoughts are not merely the private property of individuals, but also come to manifestation within the world around us, is virtually unapproachable for most of us today.4
+Despite all this, the spirit of our age makes it easy for us to overlook the obvious: if we, with our human thinking, can make sense of the world, it is because the world itself is in the business of making sense.
+The fact that thoughts are not merely the private property of individuals, but also come to manifestation within the world around us, remains virtually unapproachable for most of us today.